jhildenbiddle/create-elms/README.md

 - Create a [Github issue](https://github.com/jhildenbiddle/create-elms/issues) for bug reports, feature requests, or questions
 - Follow [@jhildenbiddle](https://twitter.com/jhildenbiddle) for announcements
+- Add a [star on GitHub](https://github.com/jhildenbiddle/create-elms) or [tweet](https://twitter.com/intent/tweet?text=A%20micro-library%20for%20efficiently%20creating%20HTML%20elements%2C%20settings%20attributes%2C%20adding%20to%20other%20elements%2C%20and%20returning%20an%20array%20of%20elements%20or%20HTML%20markup&url=https%3A%2F%2Fgithub.com%2Fjhildenbiddle%2Fcreate-elms&hashtags=css,developers,frontend,javascript) to support the project!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/jhildenbiddle/create-elms/blob/master/LICENSE) for details.

+Copyright (c) 2018 John Hildenbiddle ([@jhildenbiddle](https://twitter.com/jhildenbiddle))